-incidence rate = SI meeting rate × passing chance
+incidence rate = SI meeting rate $\times$ passing chance

 The passing rate rises in the infectiousness and population density.
-In the Behavioral SIR model (BSIR), the passing chance reflects the filter evaluated at the equilibrium vigilance.
-So at low prevalence, the SIR passing chance obtains (zero vigilance).
+In the Behavioral $SI^$ model (BSI\), the passing chance reflects the filter evaluated at the equilibrium vigilance.
+So at low prevalence, the SI\ passing chance obtains (zero vigilance).
 For higher prevalence, the passing rate is falling (as equilibrium vigilance is increasing).
 We assume that the infection filter is a hyperbolic function of vigilance, so that vigilance is effective but with diminishing returns.
 More strongly, the passing chance is hyperbolic in prevalence, and thus has a constant elasticity in the prevalence.
 Hence:

-prevalence elasticity (of incidence rate) = 1 + prevalence elasticity of the passing rate

-Standard contagion models posit a constant passing chance, and thus a zero passing elasticity.
-But in our BSIR, the prevalence elasticity of incidence is constant and less than one.
+prevalence elasticity (of incidence rate) = 1 + prevalence elasticity of the passing rate elasticity.
+But in our BSI\ model, the prevalence elasticity of incidence is constant and less than one.
 All told, 1% greater prevalence raises incidence by less than 1%, since the vigilance ramps up, and this percent increment is the same for an initial prevalence.